FraunhoferISST/DataspaceConnector/README.md

 It provides an HTTP API for loading, updating, and deleting simple data resources with data and its metadata, persisted in a local H2 database.
 Next to the internal database, external HTTP REST endpoints as data sources can be connected as well.
 The connector supports IDS conform message handling with other IDS connectors and IDS brokers and implements usage control for eight IDS usage policy patterns.

-**Contributing: This is an ongoing project of the [Data Business](https://www.isst.fraunhofer.de/de/geschaeftsfelder/datenwirtschaft.html) department of the [Fraunhofer ISST](https://www.isst.fraunhofer.de/).
+This is an ongoing project of the [Data Economy](https://www.isst.fraunhofer.de/en/business-units/data-economy.html) business unit of the [Fraunhofer ISST](https://www.isst.fraunhofer.de/en.html).
 You are very welcome to contribute to this project when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
 Please find a set of guidelines at the [CONTRIBUTING.md](CONTRIBUTING.md).**

 ## Content